FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Snapshot_Page.md

 Recalling a snapshot will use four different options:
 - The **timing** is the transition time between the current session state and the session state recalled from a snapshot.
 This allows smoothing out the transition between two scenes and can also be used to create some movements.
 - The **source option** defines if the sources state should be recalled.
 This refers to the sources' position and other properties.
 - The **room option** defines if the rooms' state should be recalled.
 This refers to the reverb parameters of rooms and also the listener head.
-Be careful with this as some parameters of the reverberation can be recalled without sound dropping.
+Be careful with this as some parameters of the reverberation can't be recalled without sound dropping.
 - The **master option** defines if the masters' state should be recalled.
 This refers to the master level output.

 > By default, only sources' properties are recalled from snapshots.